-However, and in some cases, the mutated cell may go unnoticed, and it starts to grow.
+However, the mutated cell may go unnoticed in some cases, and it starts to grow.

 Why is that a problem?

-This process is so powerful that scientists refer to it as replicative immortality.
+This process is so robust that scientists refer to it as replicative immortality.
 In other words, the cells can divide uncontrollably and indefinitely.